 Lessons to be learned

-From the standpoint of international investors, there should be the fundamental realization that appraisal or valuation reports ordered by a syndication or IPO sponsor are not “independent valuation reports”, as they are often labeled.
-Allowing IPO or syndication sponsors to buy and pay for valuation reports is just placing foxes in charge of the hen house.
+From the standpoint of international investors, there should be the fundamental realization that appraisal or valuation reports ordered by a syndication sponsor are not “independent valuation reports”, as they are often labeled.
+Allowing syndication sponsors to buy and pay for valuation reports is just placing foxes in charge of the hen house.

 The U.S. certainly has laws against appraiser misconduct, but enforcement is rare, and was certainly not enough to prevent the greatest global financial crisis since the 1930s, which was due in large part to massive mortgage fraud enabled by appraisal fraud.
 What’s worse is that most other countries do not even have laws as strict as the U.S., which implemented tougher laws after the Savings and Loan Crisis of the 1980s.

 Some appraisers may think that certain liberties can be taken in an appraisal report as long as they are disclosed in the report.
 Appraisers may agree among themselves on what these types of disclosures are, but those outside the appraisal profession may not understand disclosures when they see them.
 This particular case may test the limits of how far this possibly undue reliance on disclaimers can go.

 The appraisal reports for CS were previously published on the Internet and contained standard disclosures, disclaimers and Assumptions and Limiting Conditions.
 The “intended use” was for loan underwriting and the “intended user” was CS.
 An appraiser reading these reports could reasonably infer that the appraised values were not labeled as or intended to represent market values.
 The first plaintiffs in this case would not normally be considered to have a claim based on privity [duty of care to the plaintiff], either.
 Nevertheless, the appraisal firm is still facing an $8 billion lawsuit after an unsuccessful motion to dismiss.